 We relax the rules on how many courses taken elsewhere may be used for concentration credit for transfer students.
-What we allow is generally done on a case-by-case basis.
+What we allow is generally decided on a case-by-case basis.
 We want to balance making sure your Brown CS degree really involves mostly Brown courses with not requiring you to redo courses you’ve taken elsewhere.
 We also allow transfer students to skip our intro courses if they’ve had what appears to be a reasonable intro sequence at their original school.
-Contact the one of the directors of Undergraduate Studies for assistance with transfer credits.
+Contact one of the directors of Undergraduate Studies for assistance with transfer credits.

 You might have an internship in the summer after your first year.
 Even though you’re a first-year student, you should declare your concentration (and declare the professional track).

 But you then might get internships after both your sophomore and junior years.
 For your third internship, you will need to take an independent study course that somehow elaborates on the internship.
 While officially Brown does not permit course credit for paid internships, it bends the rules for these cases.
 See the rules for non-professional-track students at https://www.brown.edu/about/administration/international-student-and-scholar-services/students/F1-Student/f-1-student-employment/cpt/cpt-undergraduates

 You might get an internship after your junior year, having not had a prior internship.
 But have you had a non-US internship or a research experience during some previous summer while you’ve been at Brown?
 If so, then that internship or experience may count as your first internship for the professional track, and the one in your last summer is your second.
 If there’s no such experience, then you must do as described in item 2 above.

 The Professional Track does not offer much benefit to US citizens and permanent residents.